Overview of Key Concepts

 - What are the resources or capacity constraints?

-Jurisdiction refers to determining the ability or competency of a court or forum to consider and decide a particular matter.
+Jurisdiction refers to the ability or competency of a court or forum to consider and decide a particular matter.
 Jurisdiction can either be based on geographic areas or on the type of legal issue.
 It can also be based on where the violation occurred.
-It is an important and well‑established principle that needs be addressed early on in the development of a litigation strategy as it can have a significant impact on the direction of a case.
+Establishing jurisdiction is an important early step in the development of a litigation strategy as it can have a significant impact on the direction of a case.

 Admissibility refers to the process applied by international human rights fora to ensure that only cases that need international adjudication are brought before them.
 It is, therefore, the essence of the principle of subsidiarity.
 The principle of admissibility requires that all local remedies are exhausted and that consideration be given to whether there are rules relating to prescription and whether the forum recognises the concept of ongoing harm.